A philosophical graduate education in bioethics.

 Connect with bioethics beyond the classroom.

-There’s lots to do outside of coursework at Georgetown: inquire about selective graduate fellowships or research associate opportunities at the KIE, attend the NIH joint seminar, sit on one of Georgetown’s IRBs, or help coach our award-winning ethics bowl teams.
+Graduate students’ opportunities expand well beyond our classroom walls.
+Inquire about selective graduate fellowships or research associate opportunities at the KIE, attend the NIH joint seminar, sit on one of Georgetown’s IRBs, or help coach our award-winning ethics bowl teams.

 Sign up for our mailing list to stay in the loop about upcoming events and opportunities.

 The Kennedy Institute is one of four co-sponsors of the Joint Colloquium in Bioethics, a topical seminar that meets 4-5 times each semester at the NIH Clinical Center in Bethesda, MD to discuss the work of distinguished visiting speakers.

 Seminars are attended by a select group of faculty, graduate students, and postdoctoral fellows from the NIH, Georgetown University, University of Maryland, and The George Washington University.
 Each meeting includes a two-hour discussion of the visiting scholar’s work (circulated ahead of time), followed by an informal dinner on-site.

 Interested in attending?
 Reach out to current Georgetown point-person and KIE Senior Research Scholar Sean Aas, or get in touch directly with the series organizer to be added to the participant list.